 Be exemplary bold with the Nike Air More Uptempo '96

-In 1996, Nike launched recognizable basketball footwear with the iconic AIR branding dubbed the Nike Air More Uptempo.
+In 1996, a recognizable basketball footwear with the iconic AIR branding dubbed the Nike Air More Uptempo was launched.
 It was seen garbed by one of the basketball superstars Scottie Pippen, who earned nicknames like Robin (while Jordan is the Batman), and later on Batman (while Jordan is the Superman.)

-Like most iconic silhouettes, Nike tweaked a little refresher on the Air More Uptempo 96 to give it a new life.
+Like most iconic silhouettes, a little refresher on the Air More Uptempo 96 was tweaked, giving it a new life.
 Here are a few of the most celebrated hues the Swoosh has launched:

 - Laser crimson.
 This color has a distinct airbrush effect on its huge AIR branding.
 This defining feature is highlighted more by using black nubuck underlays.

 - Olympics.
-Worn by Pippen during the Summer Olympics in Atlanta, Nike brought it back just in time for the 2020 Olympics.
+Worn by Pippen during the Summer Olympics in Atlanta, it is brought back just in time for the 2020 Olympics.
 Dominated by blue and white, this sneaker carries Pippen's number, embroidered on its heel, which sets it apart from the other Air More Uptempo colorways.

 - Black and white.
 The most classic in this lineup, this colorway made an iconic appearance on the 1997 film George of the Jungle.
 The bold AIR branding is outlined with white stitched over a monochromatic black sneaker.